“England provided the time, America provided the money, and Russia provided the blood.“ — Joseph Stalin

 The British used Spitfires for aerial reconnaissance over Germany, taking millions of photos that Royal Air Force (RAF) photo interpreters at Medmenham converted to 3D using stereoscopy.
 The graphics allowed the Allies to assess bombing raids, ferret out fake decoy targets and, in conjunction with bugging POW officers, learn about the German rocket facility on the Baltic island of Peenemünde.
 Amidst heavy flak, American pilot John Blyth photographed large bunkers and rocket launching pads, or “heavy sites,” in northern France, near the English Channel.
 They connected the Peenemünde photos with the French sites to determine that Nazis were preparing to launch missiles at England.
 Winston Churchill was skeptical at first because he thought missiles seemed too futuristic to be true.
 However, the PI’s convinced him to authorize Allied raids on the sites with Operation Crossbow, that crippled and slowed the German flying bomb/rocket program.
 The RAF also used 3D images to gauge the amount of water backing up behind important hydro dams so that they could maximize “bouncing bomb” damage and flood German industry and farms in the Ruhr Valley during Operation Chastise.

 Earlier in the war, also based on reconnaissance photos, British commandos captured a German Würzburg radar in a daring airborne raid into the French coastal town of Bruneval (see Operation Biting).
 Technicians reverse-engineered the modular radar after they returned it across the channel, giving them clues how to improve harder-to-repair British radar and also gaining insight into jamming German systems.
-This allowed undetected Allied bombers to level Hamburg, Germany in 1943.
-To avoid such raids in the future, Nazis surrounded their radar installations with barbed wire, making them easier to spot and target from the air.
+This allowed undetected Allied bombers to level the key port of Hamburg, Germany with incendiary bombs in 1943.
+In Operation Gomorrah, the RAF and USAAF killed 35k civilians who either suffocated to death in shelters or were swept up into the vortex of a fire tornado.
+To avoid raids like Bruneval in the future, Nazis surrounded their radar installations with barbed wire, making them easier to spot and target from the air.